-"Sessions" Time bound periods of learning delivered by the Contractor.
+"SIR"

-"SIR" A security information report which is submitted to the Security informed of relevant information contained within them.
+Time bound periods of learning delivered by the Contractor.

-Team containing risk information and/or intelligence regarding Prisoners that may impact upon the safety and/or security of the Prison.
-The Staff are expected to contribute to SIRs and will be
+A security information report which is submitted to the Security Team containing risk information and/or intelligence regarding Prisoners that may impact upon the safety and/or security of the Prison.
+The Staff are expected to contribute to SIRs and will be informed of relevant information contained within them.